The Sisters of the Good Samaritan

 Building relationships between Houses and Good Samaritan Communities

 Each of the College Houses takes on the responsibility of supporting one of our chosen Good Samaritan partners to promote justice and peace.
-The partners are Mater Dei School Camden, Kiribati, Timor Leste and the Philippines.
+The partners are Good Samaritan Inn in Melbourne, Kiribati, Santa Teresa in Alice Springs and the Philippines.

 The relationships aim to be mutually beneficial as our houses grow in their understanding of the insights and needs of others and the ministries of the Sisters.